Are you stuck with wondering how to increase the conversion rate of your dropshipping store?

 Next up is recovering your abandoned carts.

-Abandoned carts are people that are in the checkout process, but then decide to leave your website for whatever reason before completing their purchase.
+Abandoned carts are people that are in the checkout process but decide to leave your website for whatever reason before completing their purchase.

-Recovering these purchases can boost your conversion rates as well!
+Recovering these purchases can boost your conversion rate as well:

 The abandoned carts when recovered can increase sales and lead to better conversion rate.
 Abandoned Cart emails saw an open rate of 41.18% and top 10 percent of companies are doing at least three times their average performance due to a higher recovery rate of the abandoned carts.From Chargebee